-The Melbourne Vinayagar Hindu Sangam was formed in September 1989 by a group of Tamil Hindus of Vinayagar denomination.
-The main aim of the Sangam was to locate a suitable site in Eastern Melbourne, erect a temple to provide a place of worship and create a centre of attraction for cultural and religious activities.
+The Sangam's aim was to locate a suitable site in Eastern Melbourne, erect a temple to provide a place of worship and create a centre of attraction for cultural and religious activities.
 The Temple would be dedicated to Lord Ganesha, also called Vinayagar, the elephant headed god worshipped by all Hindus around the world.
 Incorporated in the ceiling of the Temple would be a dome (Sikhama/Vimanam) that represents the shape of a mountain.
 Hindus generally believe that the seat of divinity is in the mountains and thus the Temple structure is likened to a mountain.